During treatment for your child’s health condition, they may get a

 Does it matter how long it’s been since the red blood cells were donated?

 The freshest or most recently donated units of red blood cells aren’t always the most appropriate ones.
-Your child will get the most suitable red blood cells for their condition.
+Your child will get the most suitable red blood cells for their condition and blood type.

 Platelets